orcawhisperer/AuditoriumReservation/DEPLOYMENT.md

 This document provides comprehensive instructions for deploying the Shahbaaz Auditorium Seat Reservation System using Docker and Docker Compose.

+**Note:** The system has been migrated from PostgreSQL to SQLite for simplified deployment.
+This guide has been updated to reflect these changes.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)